JMicallef97/WinForms-Font-Swapper/README.md

 ```
 to the Main() function in Program.cs.

+3. Set the AutoScaleMode property of all forms that have fonts swapped to any setting besides "Font".
+If you don't do this, your controls will change in size
+   when you swap fonts.

 # Version & Dependency Information

 I created this with Visual Studio C# 2010, using .Net Framework 4, on November 22 2023.
 This library does not use any external dependencies.